alto9/signal9-advisor/ai/brainstorm/PRD.md

 **Vision**: Signal9 Advisor Data Collection System is the foundational data layer for future investment analysis applications.
 The system focuses exclusively on collecting, storing, and maintaining high-quality financial data from external APIs to build a comprehensive database of stocks, earnings, and market sentiment information.
 This system serves as the data foundation that will enable future analytical and user-facing applications.

 **Primary Function**: Automated data collection and storage system that:
-- Synchronizes tradable stock assets from Alpaca API
+- Synchronizes tradable stock tickers from Polygon.io API
 - Maintains an up-to-date earnings calendar from AlphaVantage API
 - Collects comprehensive fundamental financial data through event-driven processing
-- Gathers hourly news sentiment data for market analysis
+- Gathers hourly news data for market analysis
 - Ensures data quality and consistency through validation and monitoring

 **Target Users**: